garykac/shinjuku/README.md

 Remove the customer type that you have the most of and then count all the remaining customers.
 Each customer is worth 1 VP.

-## Moving Customers

-The Move action is the most important action in **Shinjuku** because it is the only way to gain customers (which are needed to win the game).

-When you choose the Move action, do the following:

-1. Gather *all* of the customers in the ward that matches the card played
-2. Select their starting station within that ward
-3. Satisfy customers that match the shops in that station
-   * A single shop can satisfy a single customer that matches the shop type
-   * A department store can satisfy any single customer.
-4. Optionally, move all unsatisfied customers to another connected station and then repeat steps 3 & 4.

-When customers are satisfied, their token is given to the player who owns the store.
-These customer tokens are used in endgame scoring.

-If there is a customer that matches the current shop, then you *must* give a customer to that store.
-If multiple customers match, then you choose which one to give.
-Each store (or dept store) may only take a single customer, even if more than one matches.

-If there are no customers that match the store (or if there is no store), then they all just pass that station by and continue to the next station.

-You *must* end your train journey on a station with a store that satisfies at least one customer.

-Any remaining unsatisfied customers are moved into the ward that contains the final station.

 ![Train Car](images/train-car-6.png)